 As part of our transformation process, we are addressing all aspects of the way we work: from creating a more independent governance structure, to revising our operational systems, policies and practices.

-We are committed to ensure that the way we work aligns with an organisational culture that puts Justice, Equity, Diversity and Inclusion at the heart of our principles.
-Our principles underpin all aspects of our organisational culture, and we put them into action through our behaviours.
+We are committed to ensure that the way we work aligns with an organisational culture that puts Justice, Equity, Diversity and Inclusion at the heart of everything we do.
+We put this into action through our behaviours.

 We are also committed to wider stakeholder engagement, and we are preparing ways to work with all our partners, particularly with our grantees, to ensure a learning approach to our strategy development.